 The other factor can be that the MIS solution that was sold was a bad fit in the first place.
 Trying to "square peg a round hole" months down the line is a recipe for disaster.

-A new project should have clearly identified miles stones and goals and both the provider and the customer should have a clear understanding of what a project will entail before an agreement is made.
+A new project should have clearly identified milestones and goals and both the provider and the customer should have a clear understanding of what a project will entail before an agreement is made.

-Any MIS company worth their salt should be asking just as many questions as their potential customer.
+Any MIS company should be asking just as many questions as their potential customer.
 Understanding a businesses needs is the responsibility of the MIS provider.
 This process can then help prevent the customer ending up with the wrong solution.

 2. Keeping everything the same

 This issue can be encapsulated in a couple of key phrases: